RubendeBruin/DAVE-book/joints.md

 Joints are connections between bodies that allow certain movements and prohibit others.
 For example a hinge, ball-joint or slider.
 Some software packages use joints nodes or elements to model joints.  *DAVE does not need a dedicated joint node.*

-To model a joint in DAVE it is sufficient to release the relevant degree of freedom of an Axis.
+To model a joint in DAVE it is sufficient to release the relevant degree of freedom of a Frame.

 Examples:
 - to model a slider in x-direction : release only the X position